gadogado/hn-hired/README.md

   # If there are issues with the path to the bin you can either install claudia as a global package or simply just specify the full path to the respective bin, `node_modules/.bin/claudia`.
   ```

-5. Any subsequent deploys should run `yarn run deploy`
+5. Any subsequent deploys should run `yarn deploy`